 Benefits of Study Abroad

 Honors students from all majors will benefit from this program.
-During this experience, students will be challenged to listen, speak, and write, with great vigor and intensity, so that they return to Virginia Tech with a renewed and enlarged sense of what they want to do with their lives and how they might go about it.
+During this experience, students will be challenged to listen, speak, and write, with great vigor and intensity, so that they return to Virginia Tech with a renewed and enlarged sense of what they want to do with their lives.

 Studying abroad allows students to: